The “Right to Roam” — Freedom with responsibility in the great outdoors

 Cycling and fires on open land: Forget it!

 Cycling and riding on open land is fine on trails, but is not permitted away from the trails, except above the treeline.
-The mountain bikes we are increasingly seeing on open terrain must therefore stick to the trails, except with the permission of the landowner.
+The mountain bikes we are increasingly seeing more of, on open terrain, must therefore stick to the trails, except with the permission of the landowner.
 It is strictly prohibited to light a fire between 15 April and 15 September due to the risk of starting a forest fire.
 However, you are permitted to light fires on the shoreline if it is obvious that the flames will be well clear of flammable materials.

 Motorised transport is prohibited

-Marianne is categorical on this point: motorised transport for private individuals on open land, such as four-wheel drive vehicles and snow scooters, are not permitted anywhere.
+Let’s be categorical on this point: motorised transport for private individuals on open land, such as four-wheel drive vehicles and snow scooters, are not permitted anywhere.
 The exception is when the permission of the landowner has been obtained, when the local authority has given a private company permission to transport groups by vehicle or on special scooter trails.